devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 Data Sources and Cleaning Method
 --------------------------------

-Data from four sources were considered for this project.
+Data from five sources were considered for this project.
 The data sources, scraping methods and cleaning procedures for each dataset are described below.

 The Github repository for this project can be found [here](https://github.com/ChristineLong/p8105_Final_Project).